-The rise of the gig economy, increased access to global talent and changing candidate expectations are forcing many companies to reconsider the make-up of their workforces.
+The rise of the gig economy increased access to global talent and changing candidate expectations are forcing many companies to reconsider the make-up of their workforces.
 Organizations are beginning to recognize the benefits of integrating both full-time and contingent talent into one total workforce program.
-Evolving your talent acquisition program to include both full-time and contingent workers allows you to focus on finding the best talent, regardless of worker type.
+Evolving your talent acquisition program to include both full-time and contingent workers allow you to focus on finding the best talent, regardless of worker type.

 In this disrupted talent landscape, it’s clear that Total Workforce Solutions can provide a competitive advantage.
 But what, exactly, does a total workforce solution look like in action?

 What are Total Workforce Solutions?

 A total talent solution lets you hire the best talent for your positions, regardless of worker type.
 Total Workforce Solutions programs can incorporate full cycle, scalable RPO and MSP programs or specific services to meet your needs.
 Total Workforce Solutions provide a holistic approach to talent acquisition by providing visibility across all worker types – from contingent to full-time – and talent channels.

 Key drivers and advantages of Total Workforce Solutions

 Key drivers for MSP and RPO integration include: